cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 var a, b[10], c = rand(10), d[3] = ("x", "y", "z");
 ```

-Variable modifiers are used to provide additional information of the variable.
+Modifiers provide additional information about the variable.
 There are two kinds of variable modifiers:

 * **Storage modifiers**: determine how the variable is stored or handled by Mindcode.
 * **Other modifiers**: provide additional specification or parametrization of the variable.